The Snow Queen (2012 film): Reviews

 Critics praised The Snow Queen for its faithful plot with quality animation despite a small budget.
-The Snow Queen was produced on 1/25th the cost of Frozen.
-Film critics noted with only 5% of a typical Disney budget, Wizart Animation made a noteworthy revival of a classic fairy tale.
+The Snow Queen was produced for around seven million dollars, or around 1/25 the cost of Frozen.
 Cartoon Brew as well as The National from UAE stated The Snow Queen is a candid depiction of Andersen's fairy tale.

 Legacy

 Sequels

 The film has been able to be seen in over 75 countries in its final global distribution.
 Komsomolskaya Pravda put the film into the top seven holiday cartoons to watch.
 The favorable outcomes of the film can be attributed to its low maintenance cost as well as the enthusiasm from the creators and animators of the film.
 In 2019, the legacy of The Snow Queen continued as Voronezh, the animation studio's native hometown will decorate outdoor venues with keynote art objects originating from the film.
 The keynote art object will be "Kai and Gerda" proposed for the new square "Energy."

 The concept of a theatrical sequel titled The Snow Queen 2: The Snow King was set for release in 2014.
 The sequel tells about how Kai and Gerda help Orm the troll save his people from the Snow King.
 The voice cast for Snow Queen 2 included Sean Bean as General Arrog, Sharlto Copley, as troll Orm, Bella Thorne as Gerda, and Isabelle Fuhrman as Alfida.
 It grossed $15.5 million at the box office.

 A third installment, titled The Snow Queen 3: Fire and Ice, was released on 29 December 2016.
 The film met with critical and commercial success.
 The film set a record for Russian animated ventures abroad and has since inspired a fourth installment, titled The Snow Queen: Mirrorlands released on 1 January 2019 in Russia.
 The film was noteworthy for its acceptance in film festivals as well as international collaboration.
 Today, The Snow Queen animated tetralogy series has managed to be released to over 150 countries and has been translated into 30 languages.